Oxford Qualitative Courses: Short Courses in Qualitative Research Methods

 Our courses are particularly suited to those who are planning or working on projects with a qualitative research component, our aims are to:

 - Equip health and care professionals, researchers and policy makers with an understanding of the different approaches to qualitative research

-- Support development of core skills such as interviewing, ethnographic observation, running focus groups (whether virtual or face-to-face), conversation analysis, meta-ethnography, and qualitative data analysis.
+- Support the development of core skills such as interviewing, ethnographic observation, running focus groups (whether virtual or face-to-face), conversation analysis, meta-ethnography, and qualitative data analysis.